The first steps

 I ended up realising that the problem is not with us - normal-looking, attractive women with skin texture and belly rolls, but rather with social perception.
 And I knew that as a photographer, I have the power to influence this perception.

 I decided to take photos of women mostly undressed, to not allow them to hide behind their clothes and empower them as sexual, attractive human beings.
-No matter their age, size, shape etc. I wanted them to come to the photo shoot as they are every day - no special make-up or hairstyle, their favorite underwear or old oversized sweater (they can be really sexy too) .
-Because only that way the photos I took would actually show their natural, everyday beauty.
-As much as I understand the need to dress-up and have a big show - that wasn’t my goal.
-I didn’t want the woman to go back home, wash the make-up off, the fancy clothes and hairstyle gone and think “I was beautiful for an hour today”.
+No matter their age, size, shape etc. I wanted them to come to the photo shoot as they are every day - no special make-up or hairstyle, their favourite underwear or old oversized sweater (they can be sexy too).
+Because only that way the photos I took would show their natural, everyday beauty.
+As much as I understand the need to dress up and have a big show - that wasn’t my goal.
+I didn’t want the woman to go back home, wash the make-up off, the fancy clothes and hairstyle went and think “I was beautiful for an hour today”.
 No!
-I want them to look at the photos and think - this is me, the way I am everyday, and I look so great every single day!
+I want them to look at the photos and think - this is me, the way I am every day, and I look so great every single day!

 I like to experiment with analogue cameras, as they’re not such an investment and I love the unique results.